hotschedules/slate/source/includes/publishingapps.md

 This is an example of an enumeration, embedded_type and custom_type.

-_NOTE:_ All enumerations must be declared first, embedded_type must be after enumerations and custom_types have to be defined after enumerations and embedded_types:
+_NOTE:_ All enumerations must be declared first, embedded_type must be after enumerations and custom_types have to be defined after enumerations and embedded_types: This example shows the objects as folders under the application's root directory.
+This is where you define your json for each type.
+There is a one to one correspondence of the type declared in package.json to the json defining that type in the folder under the application.

 ```
+Defining your custom schema/types example:
 "install": {
 "new": {
 "model": [